-The result is minimize the drawdown when equity markets are not doing so well.
+The result is to minimize the drawdown when equity markets are not doing so well.

-In some cases the buckets or assets are match close to the spending horizon, and they are executed more stringent. the worry here is that rebalancing between asset classes cannot take place and the person misses out on the performance and systematic prudence afforded by rebalancing.
+In some cases, the buckets or assets match close to the spending horizon, and they are executed more stringent. the worry here is that rebalancing between asset classes cannot take place and the person misses out on the performance and systematic prudence afforded by rebalancing.

 This approach looks very much to be a combination of the few approaches before and you can see the elegance in this solution.